aMahanna/picsumvision/README.md

 ### An idea of what the ArangoDB graph looks like:

+_Note: This image is a snapshot of the DB at only 40 images.
+As it stands, there are about 977 images_

 * Black nodes: images
 * Blue nodes: labels
 * Purple nodes: author
-* Previous image node count: 40
-* Current image node count: 977

 <img src="https://user-images.githubusercontent.com/43019056/116952828-aaa5ee00-ac59-11eb-8244-6f4154a958d0.png"  width="400"/>